joedooley/sportport-active/wp-content/plugins/productsize-chart-for-woocommerce/readme.txt

 1. Upload the plugin to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add chart from "Charts" menu at the left hand side menu bar
-4. Manage default setting through Woocommerce > NC Size Chart settings
+4. Manage default setting through Size Chart >  settings